-During the year ended December 31, 2018, our financing activities consisted of the following:

-- We raised net proceeds of approximately \$1.0 million through the issuance of 149,041 shares of our common stock under the provisions of our Common Stock Sales Agreement with H.C.
-Wainwright. - We raised \$0.4 million option exercise proceeds. - We paid \$0.2 million for obligations under equipment finance leases. - · We made tax withholding-related payments on net share settlement equity awards to employees of \$0.4 million.
+Our cash provided by financing activities during the year ended December 31, 2018 consisted of proceeds of approximately \$1.0 million through the issuance of shares of our common stock under the provisions of our Common Stock Sales Agreement with H.C.
+Wainwright and \$0.4 million of option exercise proceeds, which was partially offset by payment obligations under equipment finance leases and tax withholding-related payments on net share settlement equity awards to employees.